zhuang-li/zhuang-li.github.io/_pages/publications.md

 1. L Zheng, X Zhang, S He, F Li, C Teng, J Yang, D Ji, **Z Li**.
 "Are Emotion and Rhetoric Neurons in LLM?
 Neuron Recognition and Adaptive Masking for Emotion-Rhetoric Prediction Steering."
 To appear in ACL 2026 (Oral).
 [CORE A*] ‡

 2. M-V Nguyen, F Shiri, **Z Li**, K Verspoor.
 "How Robust Are Large Language Models for Clinical Numeracy?
 An Empirical Study on Numerical Reasoning Abilities in Clinical Contexts."
 To appear in Findings of ACL 2026.
+[CORE A*]

 3. V T Pham, L Qu, **Z Li**, G Haffari.
 "Evidence-based Distributional Alignment for Large Language Models."
 To appear in Findings of ACL 2026.
+[CORE A*]

 4. S Ma, **Z Li**, J A Taylor.
 "Landsat30-AU: A Vision-Language Dataset for Australian Landsat Imagery."
 AAAI 2026.
 [CORE A*]